 Tell us a little bit about yourself and what you look after here at Nitro, Roland.

 Hi Elaine, thanks for having me.
 At Nitro, I run our worldwide engineering organization in two locations: San Francisco and Dublin.
 Engineering builds and operates our next-generation Smart Document Management platform, which supports customers around the globe in their Digital Transformation efforts.
+For this reason, you’ll find that DIGITAL TRANSFORMATION CONSULTING FIRMS may be looking into using these types of management platforms.
 The platform enables documents to be a top priority in an organization’s overarching Digital Transformation initiative and supports the full range of end-user platforms, including desktop, browser and mobile.
 As a matter of fact, we have a big launch coming up in Q2.
 Stay tuned!

 Digital Transformation is a broad topic and encompasses a lot.
 What does it mean to you and the engineering organization?